01 of 12

 Nothing says "cozy" like a well-designed front porch with a settee, maybe a rocking chair, some side tables, and potted plants.
 For centuries, It's been a great place to sit and watch the world go by.

 So even though that plaid velour couch is comfortable and just happens to fit on the front porch doesn't mean it should be there.
-Do everyone in the vicinity a favor: donate the sofa, or sell it on CraigsList and get yourself some real porch furniture that is as pleasing to look at... as it is comfortable.
+Do everyone in the vicinity a favor: donate the sofa, sell it on CraigsList or post it as a "curb alert" freebie and get yourself some real porch... furniture that is as pleasing to look at as it is comfortable.

 The same goes for a couch sitting somewhere in the yard.
 Indoor sofas should stay inside.
 You don't want the place to look like a run-down frat house.Continue to 6 of 12 below.